 Is the fashion right here to live?

 The developing strength of nationalist and nativist politicians in many Western nations ought to power a backlash against the idea that, as Beck places it, “citizenship is now a commodity.”
 Yet satirically, a world of tougher immigration controls best increases the elegance of more than one nationality.
-Golden-visa specialists record that Brexit has been generating inquiries from concerned British customers for the first time.
+Golden visa specialists record that Brexit has been generating inquiries from concerned British customers for the first time.
 Given this, along with the seemingly unstoppable choice of Chinese and Russian nationals to move finances offshore – and the willingness of cash-strapped governments to welcome them – the exercise appears set to bear.